KavitaGitCode/PreplaceJS/session-3-tasks/Concepts.md

 - Call stack keeps monitoring the function execution.
 - Once Function Execution Context get removed from call stack then it destroyed.
 - Maximum depth of call stack is 10 million.
 But JavaScript engine can handle upto 500 million calls.
-- LIFO: Last In First Out: Call stack is keeping track of which function exectuion. context should go first so that it can clean up after its execution.
+- LIFO: Last In First Out: Call stack is keeping track of which function execution. context should go first so that it can clean up after its execution.
 So that it can return back to previous function after completion of current function.

 ## Event Loop